-No noise source will propagate into this SPA at a sound power level of sufficient magnitude to potentially trigger disturbance within the SPA boundary.
+No component of the Proposed Project located north of Dublin Bay shall generate any noise source capable of propagating into this SPA at a sound power level of sufficient magnitude to potentially trigger disturbance within the SPA boundary.
 This includes noise from all construction activities in the terrestrial, intertidal and subtidal environments, and encompasses all activities including piling.
 Visual disturbance distances published by Cutts et al. (2013) indicate that these impacts will not occur at or near this SPA.